All Episodes

 You're getting paid a lot of money to put on a show about illegal people being here.

-here they're okay anything and i can see that it's not fair to enforce our law differently depending on what you've done and where you've come from you You and I do not disagree one bit on that.
+Getting paid anything, and I can see that it's not fair to enforce our law differently depending on what you've done and where you've come from.

 Not one bit.

-I'm glad we can agree.
+And you also get, I'm glad we can agree.

-And what do you say to the people who lose jobs to illegal immigrants and they then themselves have to go on food stamps and social assistance.
+And what do you say to the people who lose jobs to illegal immigrants, and they then themselves have to go on food stamps and social assistance?

-I applied for the case.
+I applied for the public.

 Exactly.